San Francisco Car Accident Lawyer

-The majority of personal injury cases in California result from auto accidents.
+The majority of personal injury cases in San Francisco result from auto accidents.
 Here are some of the things anyone injured in an auto accident should know.
 While most (over 90%) of these cases settle before trial, or even settle without the filing of a lawsuit, much of the work in preparing and pursuing these cases is based upon how well the parties believe the case would do in court, and on whether the party at fault believes that the injured party will really try the case if a fair settlement is not offered.
-Boone Callaway’s decades of successful personal injury practice in San Francisco and surrounding areas gives us the ability to evaluate cases, so you will know whether a settlement offer is fair.
-We’re proud to have won significant settlements for many clients who have been victims of auto accidents, including:
+Boone Callaway’s decades of successful experience as a San Francisco car accident lawyer gives us the ability to quickly evaluate cases, so you will know whether a settlement offer is fair.
+We’re proud to have won significant jury verdicts and settlements for many personal injury clients who have been in car accidents.

 - A settlement of more than a half-million dollars for a client who sustained a badly broken wrist in a car accident in Vancouver.
 We hired local attorneys in Canada to help this San Francisco-based client.

-How Do I Get the Best Settlement in an Auto Accident Case?
+How Do I Get the Best Settlement in a Car Accident Case?

-Insurance carriers look at records of what other injured persons accepted for similar claims, as well as jury verdict reports.
+An insurance company will look at records of what other injured persons accepted for similar claims, as well as jury verdict reports.
 They also look at the reputation of the attorneys representing the injured person.
 They typically don’t take a claim too seriously if there is no lawyer on board, or if the lawyer handling the claim is one they know always settles.
 Since personal injury settlements are “full and final” when they are made, the settlement process should not be rushed.
-Settlement should not be attempted until you have had all the treatment you are going to have, or, if that is not possible, until your condition is stabile, and your doctors have a handle on your expected future condition.
-Our strong reputation with insurance carriers and defense attorneys gives us the ability to settle cases, as they know we will stand up for our clients, and will take the case to court if the settlement offer is not fair.
+Settlement should not be attempted until you have had all the treatment you are going to have, or, if that is not possible, until your condition is stable, and your doctors have a handle on your expected future condition.
+Our strong reputation with insurance companies and defense attorneys gives us the ability to settle cases, as they know we will stand up for our clients, and will take the case to court if the settlement offer is not fair.
 In some cases, the maximum settlement money will not be offered until there is a trial date coming up.
 Our personal injury law firm is known as one which will take cases to trial if the settlement offered is not reasonable.

-How Do I Know Whether I Need to go to Court Over an Automobile Accident Case?
+How Do I Know Whether I Need to go to Court Over an Automobile Accident?

 In many cases, due to the complexity of the claim, a dispute about who is at fault, or simply the size of the claim, a lawsuit will be needed.
 We can help you determine when, and if, you case need to go to court.
 Although the great majority of lawsuits settle before going to a trial, this process can take many months, so it is important to determine when to get the lawsuit started.
-If it is clear that your case is headed to court, we will recommend an aggressive approach, and seek your consent to file a lawsuit early in the process.
+If it is clear that your case is headed to court, we will recommend an aggressive approach, and will seek your consent to file a lawsuit early in the process.

 What Kinds of Injuries Are Caused by Car Accidents?

-Auto accidents typically cause injuries such as spinal injuries to the upper and lower back, traumatic brain injuries, knee injuries, and lacerations.
+Motor vehicle accidents typically cause injuries such as spinal injuries to the upper and lower back, traumatic brain injuries, knee injuries, and lacerations.
 We have had a lot of experience in working with clients with these injuries, and have a considerable understanding of the anatomy and medicine involved.
-We can help you see that you get the best care possible, giving you feedback on the doctors you are seeing, what they are telling you, and the tests and treatment you are getting.
+We can help you see that you get the best care possible, giving you feedback on the doctors you are seeing, what they are telling you, and the diagnostic tests and treatment you are getting.
 We know the best experts to hire to help prove your case, including those in medical charges, orthopedics, radiology, accident reconstruction, etc. Our personal injury attorneys are highly experienced in motor vehicle collision claims and can help you get the maximum compensation available for your injuries.

-In California, What Kind of Damages Can I Get in a Car Accident Case?
+In California, What Kind of Compensation Can I Get in a Car Accident Case?

-In a California personal injury case, you are entitled to be paid for the value of medical and other care rendered, for pain, suffering, and mental suffering caused, for damage to your car and any other items, for lost wages, and for other related expenses, such as home care, transportation expenses, etc. When a case involves a death, there is a different measure of damages, based upon the survivors’ losses, both monetary and physical.
-If you need help recovering money for damage to your car, this is always done free of charge for our clients who’ve been injured in a car accident in San Francisco.
+In a San Francisco car accident case, you are entitled to compensation for the value of medical bills and other care rendered, for pain, suffering, and mental suffering caused, for property damage to your car and any other items, for lost wages, and for other related expenses, such as home care, transportation expenses, etc. When a case involves a death, there is a different measure of damages, based upon the survivors’ losses, both monetary and physical.
+If you or a loved one need help recovering money for damage to your car, this is always done free of charge for our clients who’ve been injured in a car accident in San Francisco.

-What’s California’s Statute of Limitations for Auto Accidents?
+What’s the Statute of Limitations for a Car Accident Claim in California?

 California has a two-year statute of limitations for automobile accident cases.
 This limit runs from the date of the accident, and the case must be settled or filed in court before it runs.
 For cases involving a public entity, such as a city or county vehicle, there is a six-month claims period, so these cases will be lost unless a proper claim is promptly filed.
 Even though you may have plenty of time before your time limit is up, we can help guide you through the process from day one, helping to insure that the proper groundwork is done for your claim.

-Contact an Auto Accident Attorney in San Francisco
+Contact an Experienced Car Accident Attorney in San Francisco, CA

 Callaway & Wolf is a law firm that serves clients in the Bay Area and throughout Northern California from our primary office in San Francisco.
-If you or someone you know has been injured in an auto accident, request a free consultation by calling 415-541-0300 to speak to a San Francisco auto accident lawyer at Callaway & Wolf.
-Or click here to contact us online for a free attorney consult.
+If you or someone you know has been injured in a car accident, request a free consultation from our legal team by calling 415-541-0300 to speak to a San Francisco car accident attorney at Callaway & Wolf.
+Or click here to contact us online for a free case evaluation.